jtenner/canvas-as/readme.md

 ## Using Parcel?

-Note that using `parcel-bundler`, you must use the `fs.readFileSync()` method to import your wasm into a buffer.
+Note that when using `parcel-bundler`, you must use the `fs.readFileSync()` method to import your wasm into a buffer, since importing the wasm file directly bypasses the `assemblyscript` loader.
 The following glue code is unfortunately necessary:

 ```ts
 const fs = require("fs");